 IN THIS ARTICLE

-Why is soil type important?
+What is soil type and why is it important?

 Understanding your lawn's general soil type is helpful when creating watering schedules to minimize runoff.
-Additionally, estimating the depth of the roots helps to understand the size of the soil moisture reservoir; the "water tank" in which the Rachio controller can refill.
+Additionally, estimating the depth of the roots helps to understand the size of the soil moisture reservoir (the "water tank" in which the Rachio controller can refill).
 Each zone can have a different sized water tank based upon the soil in that zone and what's growing in the zone.

 What is the "water tank"?